HigherOrderCO/Bend/README.md

 cargo +nightly install bend-lang
 ```

-Then, just write a Bend file, and run it with:
+Finally, write some Bend file, and run it with one of these commands:

 ```sh
 bend run    <file.hvm> # uses the Rust interpreter (sequential)